About RCGD Global Design Contest 2021

 Abrima Erwiah (Accra | New York), with actress and activist Rosario Dawson, is the co-founder of Studio.
 One Eighty Nine, an artisan produced fashion lifestyle brand and social enterprise that is currently a CFDA/Vogue Fashion Fund 2021 recipient.
 Studio 189 focuses on empowerment, creating jobs and supporting education and skills training.
 Erwiah is an undergraduate and graduate Professor at Parsons University, and was the former Worldwide communications director at Bottega Veneta.
 Erwiah is the founder of Fashion Our Future, a campaign focused on voter registration and participation that aims to leverage the power of fashion to engage underrepresented communities in the political process.
 She is the recipient of prestigious awards including FIT Changemaker, Cooper Hewitt Smithsonian Emerging Designer and the CFDA Lexus Fashion Initiative for Sustainability.

 Exciting prize details for two lucky winners!

-*3 month business mentorship with RCGD CEO Samata
+- Business mentorship with RCGD CEO Samata Pattinson

-** Please note that this Red Carpet Green Dress contest is not in partnership with The Annual Academy Awards **
+** Please note that this RCGD Global contest is not in partnership with The Annual Academy Awards **

 What is the contest time frame?
 Can I get an extension on the deadline?

-The contest opens on 12th May at 9AM ET, and closes on 30th July at 5PM ET.
-No entries can be registered after the July 30th 2020 deadline.
+The contest opens on 30th July at 9AM PT, and closes on 23rd August at 5PM PT.
+No entries can be registered after the 23rd August 2021 deadline.

 Yes.
-Once you register your entries on our online competition system and select a payment method you will receive a confirmation email.
+Once you register your entries on our online competition system you see a confirmation page.